TaBayram/vscode-miisync/README.md

 ###### mii
 * `Create Config`: Creates miisync.json file in the workspace thus activating the extension.
 Your first command.
-* `Open Current Screen`: Opens the screen in the browser.
-You can also right-click an index.html file to open.
 * `Log in`: Logs in your user.
 Normally extension should automatically log in when activated.
 * `Log out`: Logs out your user.
 * `Disable/Enable Upload on Save`: Enables/Disables upload functionality when a file is saved.
 * `Disable/Enable Download on Open`: Enables/Disables download functionality when a file is opened.
-* `Upload Current File`: Uploads the active file to the remote system.
-Also is in explorer context menu.
-* `Download Current File`: Downloads the active file from the remote system.
-Also is in explorer context menu.
-* `Upload Current Workspace`: Uploads the first workspace to the remote system.
-* `Download Current Workspace`: Downloads the first workspace from the remote system.
 * `Upload Changes`: Uploads uncommitted changed files.
 * `Export Project`: Exports the project as a zip file.
 (Opens link)

 ##### Explorer Context:
+* `Download`: Downloads the selection from the main system.
-* `Upload Current File`: Uploads the selected file to the remote system.
+* `Upload`: Uploads the selection to the main system.
-* `Download Current File`: Downloads the selected file from the remote system.
+* `Transfer`: Transfers the selection to selected systems.
-* `Delete Current File`: Deletes the selected from the remote system only.
+* `Delete`: Deletes the selection from the main system only.
-* `Upload Current File`: Uploads the selected file.
-Also is in explorer context menu.
-* `Download Folder`: Downloads the selected folder.
-* `Upload Folder`: Uploads the selected folder.
-* `Transfer Folder`: Transfers the selected folder to selected system.
-* `Transfer File`: Transfers the selected folder to selected system.
 * `Open Root Config`: Opens the root miisync.json file if useRootConfig is set to true and rootConfig has valid path.
+* `Open Current Screen`: Opens the screen in the browser.
+Is visible if you right-click an index.html.

+##### Explorer File View:
+* `Download`: Downloads the workspace from the main system.
+* `Upload`: Uploads the workspace to the main system.
+* `Transfer`: Transfers the workspace to selected systems.
+* `Delete`: Deletes the workspace from the main system only.

+##### Editor Title Context:
+* `Download`: Downloads the file from the main system.
+* `Upload`: Uploads the file to the main system.
+* `Transfer`: Transfers the file to selected systems.
+* `Delete`: Deletes the file from the main system only.

 ##### Editor Context:
 * `Download Transaction Properties`: Previews transaction's properties.
 You must select the transaction path first.